 What is Tonic Water?

 A classic mixer for with gin, tonic water gets its bitter flavor from Quinine, a medicine used to prevent Malaria.
 In the 1800s in order to make the quinine more palatable the British military stationed in India, mixed the extremely bitter medicine with seltzer and lemon, thus the birth of ‘Tonic Water’.
 Today tonic water doesn’t actually have enough quinine in it to be medicinal, it’s just there for the slightly bitter flavor it gives this mixer.

 Rosemary is a tough, fibrous herb, its needle-like leaves have a texture similar to pine needles.
-Uncooked, it can have a bitter astringent flavor and because of this intensity, I choose not to muddle the rosemary into the cocktail, rather I want to simply bruise the leaves to release their aroma.
+Uncooked, it can have a bitter astringent flavor.
+I choose not to muddle the rosemary into the cocktail, rather I want to simply bruise the leaves to release their aroma.

 To bruise the rosemary: simply lay it on a sturdy flat surface and using the dull edge of a knife, gently crush and scrape in the direction of the leaves.
 You don’t want to damage the leaves, just gently bruise them.